Medical Use of Marijuana | New York State Department of Health

-Developed by the Society of Cannabis Clinicians (SCC) and approved by the New York State Department of Health, this course is designated for 4 AMA PRA Category 1 Credits™ and 4 ACPE Accreditation Hours.
+This course was developed by the Society of Cannabis Clinicians (SCC) and approved by the New York State Department of Health.
 Learn morecourse overview (lower on page)

 “This is the kind of solid information needed to bring skeptical practitioners in-line with the science of cannabis as medicine.”

 Approved by the New York State Department of Health (NYSDOH)